anoma/nspec/docs/tutorial/engines/index.md

 and this situation need to be handled with care.
 The details of guarded actions are explained in the [[Guarded Engine Template]].

-## The coneptual structure of each Engine Type page in the specs
+## The conceptual structure of each Engine Type page in the specs

 As a short synopsis, the structure of each engine type page starts with a big picture, some examples, and then the details.